developmentseed/document/README.md

 # Document

-Rudimentary content system for Express + CouchDB + HBS.
+Rudimentary content system for [Express Lane](https://github.com/developmentseed/expresslane).

 - Define one or more types of documents.
 - Create, update, delete documents.
-- Relate documents to each other in a hierarchy.
+- Relate documents to each other in a hierarchical manner.

-Document can be used for instance to build a simple about section with a hierarchical document structure.

 ## Installation

 Add the following line to your ndistro file and rebuild:

-    module developmentseed document
+    module developmentseed document [version]

-Document assumes the `expresslane` module to be available that exposes an `documentTypes` object describing all available document types on (see usage)
+Document assumes the `expresslane` module to be available that exposes an `documentTypes` object describing all available document types and a `database` string identifying the databse to use for documents (see usage).

-    var document_settings = require('expresslane').app.set('settings')('document')
+    var settings = require('expresslane').app.set('settings')('document')
+    var documentTypes = document_settings.documentTypes;
+    var database = settings.database;

 ## Requirements